 Gymnasts have been using suspension equipment (gym rings, high bar, etc.) for centuries.
-With practice and training, they learn how to move, balance and stabilize their own bodyweight through precise motions such as a dip or pike.
-Each repetition requires underlying muscle control for optimal movement health and performance.
+Through practice and repetition, they learn how to move, balance and stabilize their own bodyweight into suspended positions, such as a plank, pike or dip.
+These exercises require precise muscle control from head to toe for optimal performance and movement health.

 Suspension exercise isn't new to PT.
 In fact, the physical therapy profession was born from gymnastics in the early 1800s.
 Physiotherapists in Sweden were originally called "sjuk-gymnast" which means a person involved in gymnastics for those who are ill.
-The first physical therapist was Per Henrik Ling (the Father of Swedish Gymnastics) who founded the Royal Central Institute of Gymnastics in 1813 for rehabilitation and manipulation. [source: The Rise of Physical Therapy: A History in Footsteps]
+The first physical therapist was Per Henrik Ling (the Father of Swedish Gymnastics) who founded the Royal Central Institute of Gymnastics in 1813 for rehabilitation, exercise and manipulation.

-At Activcore, we believe that everybody should benefit from suspension exercise, not just gymnasts.
-We use an apparatus from Norway which consists of ropes, slings and bungee cords.
-Similar to floating on water, the Redcord suspension system creates a "zero-gravity" environment where you can gently exercise and rebalance your body without interference of pain.
-It's sort of like how a mechanic lifts your car to balance the tires and alignment.
+At Activcore, we believe that everybody could benefit from suspension exercise, not just gymnasts.
+We use an apparatus from Norway that consists of ropes, slings and bungee cords.
+Similar to floating in a swimming pool, the Redcord suspension system creates a "zero-gravity" environment where people of all ages, all conditions, and all abilities can safely perform suspension exercises with proper form and without pain.

 A CHAIN REACTION

 You are only as strong as your weakest link.
-As we take you through the exercises, we are teasing out underlying weaknesses involving the smaller muscles that stabilize the joints (e.g., deep hip rotators, pelvic floor, transverse abdominis, rotator cuff, etc.).
+As we take you through the exercises, we will tease out any hidden weaknesses in the smaller muscles that stabilize your joints (e.g., deep hip rotators, pelvic floor, transverse abdominis, rotator cuff, etc.).

 We apply suspension exercises to gently wake up the dormant stabilizer muscles and reverse the pain cycle.
 Our approach is called NEURAC (NEURomuscular ACtivation).
 Essentially, by having you do repeated joint motions in a "zero-gravity" environment, NEURAC tells your brain that it is safe to turn the joint stabilizers back on.
-It's like turning up a light switch to muscles that went dim from chronic pain and trauma.
+It's like turning up a light switch to muscles that went dim.

-Redcord gets faster results than conventional physical therapy and fitness training.
+Redcord gets faster results than conventional physical therapy.
 The difference is felt at a neuromuscular level.
 When your mind and muscles are fully rebalanced, the effects are extraordinary.
-Most people experience instant relief of pain, freedom of joint motion, and a sense of being centered from head to toe.
+It is common to experience instant relief of pain, freedom of joint motion, and a sense of being centered from head to toe.

 THE RESEARCH